shahharsh2712/Annotation_Pipeline/README.md

-# Automated Annotation System for Hallucination Detection
+# Automated Annotation System for Hallucination Detection and Classification

 This project focuses on building an automated annotation system to detect and classify hallucinations in text-to-image models.